-Two years later, did the Chiefs or the Seahawks get the better of the Frank Clark trade?
+Two years later, did the Seahawks or the Chiefs win the Frank Clark trade?

 Since being traded by the Seahawks to Kansas City in April 2019, Clark has signed a five-year contract that included $62.3 million guaranteed, won one Super Bowl ring and could get another Sunday for the Chiefs when they play Tampa Bay.

-Instead, the following month he was traded to the Chiefs for a first-round pick in 2019, a second-rounder in 2020 (there was also a swap of third-round picks in 2019. which moved Seattle down from 84 to 92, a pick the Seahawks later traded).
+Instead, the following month he was traded to the Chiefs for a first-round draft choice in 2019, a second-rounder in 2020 (there also was a swap of third-round picks in 2019. which moved Seattle down from 84 to 92, a pick the Seahawks later traded).

 “I have no feelings toward the trade,’’ Clark said this week.
 “It’s a business, man.
 The older you get, the more you start to understand this.’’